hiro2233/nuttx/nuttx/configs/sam3u-ek/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^

   Either Linux or Cygwin on Windows can be used for the development environment.
-  The source has been built only using the GNU toolchain (see below).
-Other toolchains will likely cause problems.
+  The source has been built only using the GNU toolchain.
 Testing was performed using the Cygwin environment.

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^

-  The NuttX make system has been modified to support the following different toolchain options.

-  1. The CodeSourcery GNU toolchain,
-  2. The devkitARM GNU toolchain, ok
-  4. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the NuttX buildroot toolchain.
-To use the CodeSourcery, devkitARM, Atollic, or AtmelStudio GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig) file:
+To use other toolchains, such as the CodeSourcery, devkitARM, Atollic, or AtmelStudio GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig) file:

     CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
     CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux